-You can get points equal to 5% of amount purchased at Paris Croissant, Paris Baguette, Baskin Robbins, Dunkin or 2% at Shake Shack.
+You can get points equal to 5% of amount purchased at Paris Croissant, Paris Baguette, Baskin Robbins, Dunkin Donuts or 2% at Shake Shack.

 You can sign up and apply for a membership card on their official website.

-2. Review for Starbucks
+2. Reviews for Starbucks

 Since there’s no law prohibiting this in Korea, you’ll have to keep your eyes open and avoid “bought” reviews.

 This also applies to food delivery apps because restaurants offer sodas or side dishes on the house for a review.
-I tried a restaurant with this event and it was really different from paid reviews.
+I tried a restaurant with this event and it was really different from the paid reviews.

-3. Telecom Membership
+3. Telecom Memberships